 The Student Association & Activities fee is applied to all registered students on a per-term basis.
-This fund provides an operational budget for the Student Association, and funds student events, activities, and initiatives offered for students by students.
+This fund provides an operational budget for the Alexander College Student Association (ACSA), and funds in-person and online student events, activities, and initiatives offered for students by students.